Unique Three River Bottom

 A rare three-candle bullish reversal pattern that typically appears at the end of a downtrend, signaling a potential shift in momentum from bearish to bullish.

 The Unique Three River Bottom is a highly specific and uncommon candlestick pattern found on price charts.
 It is classified as a bullish reversal pattern, meaning it suggests that a prevailing downtrend may be coming to an end and that prices could start to rise.
 The pattern is composed of three distinct candles that appear in a specific sequence.
-It is unique not just in its rarity but in the specific, confined nature of its price action, which reflects a compression of volatility before a potential explosion. **Psychology of the Pattern** Understanding the psychology behind this formation is crucial for trading it effectively. * **Candle 1 (Bearish Dominance):** The first day sees a long red candle, confirming that bears are firmly in control.
-Sentiment is overwhelmingly negative, and the downtrend appears healthy. * **Candle 2 (Bearish Exhaustion/Bullish Defense):** The second day opens, often with a gap down, and sellers push the price to a new low.
+It is unique not just in its rarity but in the specific, confined nature of its price action, which reflects a compression of volatility before a potential explosion.
+Structure: * Candle 1 (Bearish Dominance): The first day sees a long red candle, confirming that bears are firmly in control.
+Sentiment is overwhelmingly negative, and the downtrend appears healthy. * Candle 2 (Bearish Exhaustion/Bullish Defense): The second day opens, often with a gap down, and sellers push the price to a new low.
 However, buyers step in aggressively, pushing the price back up to close within the first day's range.
 This creates a "hammer-like" shape with a long lower shadow.
 It signals that while bears can still push prices down, they can't hold them there.
-Support has been found. * **Candle 3 (Standoff/Stabilization):** The third day is the most critical.
+Support has been found. * Candle 3 (Standoff/Stabilization): The third day is the most critical.
 It opens lower but doesn't break the previous low.
 Instead, it forms a small green candle that stays entirely within the range of the second candle (an "inside day").
 This represents a truce.
 Selling pressure has evaporated, but buying pressure is tentative.
 The market is holding its breath, waiting for a catalyst.
-The pattern is essentially a story of a market hitting a wall (Day 2) and then pausing to reassess (Day 3).
+Strength: The pattern is essentially a story of a market hitting a wall (Day 2) and then pausing to reassess (Day 3).
 The "Unique" name comes from this specific structure—a hammer followed by a small inside candle—which is quite distinct from other bottoming patterns.

 Key Takeaways